duracelltomi/gtm4wp/readme.txt

 = 1.13 =

 * Added: Google Business Vertical option to populate Google Ads dynamic remarketing
+* Added: Make automatic cookie blocking mode of Cookiebot to work with your Google Tag Manager container (new option in the Integration tab)
 * Fixed: prices rounded to 2 decimals in the data layer (WooCommerce integration)

 = 1.12.3 =